super-fz/AWS-Beanstalk-Webapps/README.md

 # AWS-Beanstalk-Webapps
-This project involves the detailed design and implementation of an AWS Cloud Infrastructure to deploy and host a Dockerized web app and a Ruby web app using AWS Beanstalk.
+This project involves the detailed design and implementation of an AWS Cloud Infrastructure to deploy and host a Dockerized web app and a Ruby web app using AWS Beanstalk along with the implemenatation of a load balancer.